Monitors - New UI

 ---|---|

-Subject line | Leave this field blank for a standard (automated) subject line or enter a custom subject line.
+Leave this field blank for a standard (automated) subject line or enter a custom subject line.
 You can include any of the following variables: • [hostname]: The hostname of the device. • [description]: The description of the device. • [os]: The operating system of the device. • [user-defined1-30]: User-defined field number.
-Refer to User-defined fields. • [lastuser]: The login name of the user that last logged in to the device. • [sitename]: The name of the site in which the device resides. • [category]: The category of the alert raised (for example, performance or event log). • [type]: The type of the alert raised (for example, memory or disk usage). • [alert]: The trigger details of the monitor that raised the alert. • [ipaddress]: The external IP address (public IP address) of the device. • [alertuid]: The alert ID.
+Refer to User-defined fields - Legacy UI. • [lastuser]: The login name of the user that last logged in to the device. • [sitename]: The name of the site in which the device resides. • [category]: The category of the alert raised (for example, performance or event log). • [type]: The type of the alert raised (for example, memory or disk usage). • [alert]: The trigger details of the monitor that raised the alert. • [ipaddress]: The external IP address (public IP address) of the device. • [alertuid]: The alert ID.
 NOTE The Ticket Title field in Autotask has a limit of 255 characters.
 If your subject line exceeds this limit, it will be truncated in the ticket's Ticket Title field at 255 characters.
 NOTE The Ticket Summary field in ConnectWise PSA has a limit of 100 characters.
 If your subject line exceeds this limit, it will be truncated in the ticket's Ticket Summary field at 100 characters. |

 Send email to | Select the check box Add default recipients to add the account's default email recipients to the Recipients section below.
-To update the default recipients, refer to Email Recipients in Account Settings (legacy UI), Email Recipients in Global Settings (New UI), and Email Recipients in Site Settings (legacy UI). |
+To update the default recipients, refer to the Email Recipients section in Global Settings and the Email Recipients section in Creating or editing a site. |

 Recipients | Click Add Additional Recipient to add another email recipient.
 Enter a name, an email address, and choose the correct email type (HTML, text, or both).
 To remove a recipient, click the minus sign.
 To add another recipient, click the plus sign.
 Make sure there is no empty row in this section before saving the monitor.![]() NOTE The email address field only accepts the following characters: a-z, A-Z, 0-9, @, and !#$%&'`*+-|/=?^_{}~. |